Clone the repository

 You are interested in the relationship between whether a customer had a good experience with customer service and how much they spent at your store.

-1. To start, add to the formulas below to identify factors that make someone more/less likely to have had a good exerpeince with customer service, more/less likely to spend money at your store, or any additional relationships between variables present.
+To start, add to the formulas below to identify factors that make someone more/less likely to have had a good exerpeince with customer service, more/less likely to spend money at your store, or any additional relationships between variables present.

-2. Using the ggdag package, draw a causal diagram for the relationships described in the previous exercise.
+Using the ggdag package, draw a causal diagram for the relationships described in the previous exercise.

-3. Determine the adjustment set(s) based on the causal diagram you drew in the previous exercise.
+Determine the adjustment set(s) based on the causal diagram you drew in the previous exercise.

-4. You have been given a data set with 1,265 observations that includes information about your customers.
-The exposure of interest is satistified_customer_service and the outcome of interest is next_spend.
-Read this data into your .Rmd file by copying the following code.
+You have been given a data set with 1,265 observations that includes information about your customers.
+The exposure of interest is satistified_customer_service

 library(tidyverse)

-customer_data <- read_csv("customer_satisfaction.csv")
+<- read_csv("customer_satisfaction.csv") customer_data

 glimpse(customer_data)

-1. Based on the available variables, determine your adjustment set.
+Based on the available variables, determine your adjustment set.
 Fit a propensity score model adjusting for these variables.

-2. Use the augment function to add the propensity score to your data frame.
+function to add the propensity score to your data frame.

-3. Examine the distribution of propensity score between the two groups.
+Examine the distribution of propensity score between the two groups.
 Create a plot to show this.
 Make sure your plot is “presentation ready” (axis labels, clear legend description or labels to describe histograms, if histograms overlap too much make sure to mirror them, etc.) What do you notice?
 Describe the plot.